Auditions

 Need a Monologue?

-Bring your own or the Theatre Department has a few options available for you here (you must be signed in to Google with your Midd credentials).
+You can also bring your own or the Theatre Department has a few options available for you here (you must be signed in to Google with your Midd credentials).

 Interested in getting involved in productions not as a performer?
 Stop by the Tech Info Table in the lobby outside